 CON: Installing A Solar System Can Take A While

 Say you decide to go solar and you are excited to get them installed straightaway.
 While we’d love to tell you that your solar panels could be up and running the next day, that is very unlikely.
-The process of interconnecting a solar system to the grid can take more time than you might expect, and here’s why.
+The process of interconnecting a solar system to the grid and installing the panels on your home can take more time than you might expect, and here’s why.

 PRO: More Energy Independence and Choice

 By having a solar system, you get to choose where your energy comes from.
 It’s like having your very own power plant on your roof.
+Only yours doesn’t run on fossil fuels.
 Thanks to solar, you don’t have to feel like you’re solely at the mercy of your utility company.
-If you want to pay less money for your power and get away from increasing utility rates, you can!
+If you want to pay less money for your power and get away from increasingly expensive utility rates, you can!
 Like we said, solar is now more affordable than ever, which means you have more options to choose from when it comes to your home energy needs.